Keyboard shortcuts

 Alice

 When the shell starts, it inherits environment variables from its parent.
-These variables are automatically exported to child processes.
+These are automatically exported to child processes.

 Read-only variables